smitmartijn/networkinsight-cookbook/manuscript/intro.md

 If you’re reading this on a Kindle, you can add your Kindle email address.
 That way, Leanpub will send new versions right to your Kindle.

 ## How to Use This Book
 As the book title suggests, this book acts like a cookbook for Network Insight.
 It will provide context and background information on the Network Insight features, and explain how to use them.
+My hope is that you can use it for 2 goals:

+1) Use the book to get you started with learning Network Insight, if you're new to the product.
+2) Use it as a reference guide while working with Network Insight in your day to day operations.

 There is a ton of technical information here, including automation code, call out tips and tricks, key points, and more.
 In order to make sure you get the most out of it, I'd like to cover a few conventions that are used in this book.

 **Bold**
 : Used for important bits of information that will come back in the following text, or that can be referenced in an image.